Purgatorial society: Present day

 The Transalpine Redemptorists of Golgotha Monastery in Scotland run the Archconfraternity for the Relief of the Poor Souls in Purgatory.
 The monks at Papa Stronsay offer the Holy Mass every day for living and deceased members of the Archconfraternity for the Relief of the Poor Souls in Purgatory; members are encouraged to unite themselves spiritually when the Holy Mass is offered (10:45 pm ET on weekdays and 1:45 pm ET on the Lord's Day).
 They pray the rosary every Monday in the Chapel of the Holy Face of Jesus for dead members of the Purgatorian Archconfraternity.

-Members of the Central Ohio Purgatorial Confraternity, a lay apostolate, pray a First Tuesday Devotion every month after Black Fasting until sunset around 7 pm.
+Members of the Central Ohio Purgatorial Society, a lay apostolate, pray a First Tuesday Devotion every month after Black Fasting until sunset around 7 pm.
 The First Tuesday devotion involves doing a Black Fast on that day, attending the Holy Mass and offering it for the faithful departed, as well as praying the Chaplet for the Dead (if one is unable to attend the Holy Mass, he/she must make a Spiritual Communion).
 These acts are also performed on All Soul's Day, along with praying five decades of the Sorrowful Mysteries with the intention of the Holy Souls while at a graveyard.

 The Saint Gertrude Purgatorian Society was established to "pray daily for the Poor Souls in Purgatory, practice almsgiving, and make sacrifices, all for the benefit of the suffering souls."
 On 23 May 2014, it received an episcopal blessing from William P. Callahan, then the bishop of the Roman Catholic Diocese of La Crosse.

+The Holy Souls Registry allows for the enrollment of faithful departed Christians who are prayed for throughout the year by members of America Needs Fatima.

 The Guild of All Souls is a traditional Catholic confraternity that offers daily prayers for the faithful departed; loved ones of members are added to the Guild of All Souls' Bead List.
 Those on the Bead List are remembered at the celebration of the Holy Mass, which is offered monthly for them.

 The Friends of the Sufferings Souls (FOSS) is a lay Catholic Association founded in the 1980s in Australia.
 Its members are now found all over the world with larger numbers in Australia, Ireland, United States and South Africa.
 Collectively members arrange more than 50,000 Masses each year for the Holy Souls in Purgatory.

-The Purgatorian Oblates, or Purgatorians, are a private association of the faithful solely dedicated to praying for the holy souls in purgatory.
-Their members worldwide pray special morning and evening prayers for the dead.
-Additionally each member retains a prayer book that allows them to enter the names and dates of deceased people to pray for on the anniversary of that person's death.
+The Holy Souls Apostolate (HSA) is a lay association of the faithful solely dedicated to praying for the holy souls in purgatory.
+Members pray a rosary daily as well as retain a prayer book that allows them to enter the names and dates of deceased people to pray for on the anniversary of that person's death.
+Informally known as 'Purgatorians,' the Association's home is within the Diocese of Lincoln, Nebraska.